 The key to successful wholesaling is moving a large quantity of products.
-In order to make a profit, the wholesaler needs to negotiate a good purchase price by buying in bulk, and then sell all of that quantity at a higher price.
+To profit, you first need to negotiate a good purchase price by buying in bulk.
+Then, you must sell all of that quantity at a higher price.

 This may sound a bit complicated at first, but it can be quite lucrative.
 Once you find opportunities in a market, your success can build on itself.
 You may find new business partners or gain loyal wholesale customers who repeat large orders.

-The hardest part of wholesaling is often getting started, especially if you don’t have much experience or many pre-existing business connections.
+Often, the hardest part of wholesaling is getting started, especially if you don’t have much experience or many pre-existing business connections.
 Therefore, planning and preparation are key to minimizing risk and making that all-important first sale.
-Here are six simple steps to help you do just that!

 1. Decide what product(s) to sell

-A good strategy to get started is to make a list of 100 ideal companies that you would like to earn business from.
-This may be a bit challenging, but it is a highly useful exercise.
-It forces you to get creative and consider products you may not have thought of otherwise.
+A good starting strategy is to list 100 ideal companies that you’d like to earn business from.
+This may be a bit challenging, but it’s a highly useful exercise.
+After all, it forces you to get creative and consider products you may not have thought of otherwise.

-No matter what you decide to sell, you’ll want to be sure there is market potential before you invest.
-You may know a lot about camping gear, but if there are tons of successful outdoor supply companies, you’ll likely have trouble getting a slice of the market.
+No matter what you decide to sell, you’ll want to ensure it has market potential before you invest.
+You may know a lot about camping gear, but if there are many successful outdoor supply companies, you’ll have trouble getting a slice of the market.
 On the other hand, if none of those outdoor supply companies offer a certain in-demand product, you may have found a solid opportunity to capitalize on.

-You’ll also need to be aware of the logistics involved in your wholesaling operation.
-You may need to store or transport the product in large quantities, or alter the original packaging for resale.
+You’ll also need to know the logistics of your wholesaling operation.
+You may need to store or transport the product in large quantities or alter the original packaging for resale.

-If you do not have the ability to store or transport products (or if it would be too expensive), dropshipping may be the way to go.
-Either way, you need to understand the product, the retailer, and the ideal consumer at the end of the road to orchestrate a lucrative wholesaling operation.
+If you lack the ability or funds to store or transport products, dropshipping may be the way to go.
+Either way, you need to understand the product, the retailer, and the ideal consumer to orchestrate a lucrative wholesaling operation.